(This is a guest post by Ed Gandia, a former speaker at one of the Double Your Freelancing Conferences.

 These talents are our gift to the world.
 And that’s why I call them your “true genius.”

-When it comes to your true genius, you are probably 100 to 1,000 times better on that “thing” than most other people.
+When it comes to your true genius, you are probably 100 to 1,000 times better at that “thing” than most other people.

 Yet on any given day, most of us spend less than 10% leveraging our unique gift.